What Does a Saddle Fitter Do?

-Saddle fitters may be independent contractors or they may work for saddle manufacturers or tack suppliers.
-They may specialize in representing one brand of saddle or one discipline of riding, or they may choose to service a broader spectrum of brands and disciplines.
+Saddle fitters may be independent contractors or work for saddle manufacturers or tack suppliers.
+They may specialize in representing one brand of a saddle or one discipline of riding, or they may choose to service a broader spectrum of brands and disciplines.

-The salary a saddle fitter earns can vary widely based on factors such as whether they are an independent contractor or employee, whether they offer additional services such as classes or clinics, the number of clients they serve, and the geographic area where they practice their trade.
+A saddle fitter's salary can vary widely based on factors such as whether they are an independent contractor or employee, whether they offer additional services such as classes or clinics, the number of clients they serve, and the geographic area where they practice their trade.

 A saddle fitting consultation generally starts in the $75 to $100 range, with additional charges possible for travel, significant saddle adjustments, or multi-hour appointments.
 Fitters may choose to discount their fees if a barn has multiple clients seeking saddle consultations at the same location.